jrgfogh/synchronized_value/README.md

-# synchronized_value
+# synchronized

-`synchronized_value` is a utility class meant to almost completely replace manual usage of mutexes and condition variables in C++, in the same way that smart pointers replace owning raw pointers.
+`synchronized` is a utility class meant to almost completely replace manual usage of mutexes and condition variables in C++, in the same way that smart pointers replace owning raw pointers.

 The project originally grew out of a [lightning talk](https://www.youtube.com/watch?v=F0jaGcCUpOo) at CppCon 2023 about